-James L. Cooper has defended numerous complex antitrust cases, including at trial.
-These matters have included related civil and governmental suits and investigations as well as multi-district litigation.
-Mr. Cooper is an Adjunct Professor at both Georgetown University Law Center and the George Mason University School of Law.
+James L. Cooper has handled numerous complex antitrust cases, including at trial.
+These matters often have involved related civil and governmental suits and investigations as well as multi-district litigation.
+Mr. Cooper is an Adjunct Professor at the Antonin Scalia Law School of George Mason University.
 He clerked for Judge Bruce Selya on the US Court of Appeals for the First Circuit.

 - Philip Morris USA as co-lead trial counsel in a two-week antitrust jury trial in the Middle District of Tennessee.
 Plaintiffs sought over $140 million in damages.
 The jury deliberated for only three hours before returning a defense verdict.
 Lewis et al. v.
 Philip Morris USA.

 - Carfax, Inc. in exclusive dealing and monopolization litigation and winning summary judgment in the US District Court for the Southern District of New York and on appeal before the US Court of Appeals for the Second Circuit.

 - Samsung Electronics America as lead counsel in a "no poach" class action in the US District Court for the Northern District of California, winning a motion to dismiss with prejudice which was upheld by the US Court of Appeals for the Ninth Circuit on appeal.

 - Netcom, the maker of Jabra-brand headsets, as lead plaintiff's trial counsel, in alleging market foreclosure against market-leading rival.
 The case settled just before trial.

 - Fujikura Ltd. & Fujikura America Inc. in direct and indirect purchaser class actions, as well as direct purchaser opt-out litigation, alleging price-fixing with regard to automobile wire harnesses and related products.

 - Mitsui O.S.K.
 Lines and its affiliates in direct and indirect purchaser class actions alleging price fixing in the provision of vehicle shipping services.